Master of Arts in Educational Leadership and Societal Change

 Program Description

-The MA Program in Educational Leadership and Societal Change answers the need for global leaders with the practical skills and experience, foundational knowledge, and ethical commitments necessary to achieve lasting and effective societal change within the field of education, including but not limited to the classroom learning environment.
-Education takes place across a multiplicity of institutions – social, cultural, political, and economic – all of which have a profound bearing on our schools and the type of future citizens they produce.
+The Soka University of America (SUA) MA Program in Educational Leadership and Societal Change answers the need for global leaders with the practical skills and experience, foundational knowledge, and ethical commitments necessary to achieve lasting and effective societal change through harnessing the power of education.
+Education takes place across many institutions social, cultural, political, and economic and requires the participation of all people.
+The MA program fosters educational leaders who can work collaboratively and democratically with their colleagues to advance their shared educational objectives in these various contexts.

 Please note: This program is not a credential program.
 It does not qualify students for the State of California Teaching Credential or for the State of California Administrative Services Credential.